prathamesh-sonpatki/o11y-wiki/README.md

 ### Samples

 Samples are individual data points in a time series.
 Metrics are collected as samples at regular intervals and are used to analyze the behavior of a system over time.
 Many time series databases use samples as billing metrics.

+### SLA

+A Service-Level Agreement(SLA) is a commitment between a service provider and a customer.
+Particular aspects of the service – quality, availability, responsibilities – are agreed between the service provider and the service user.

+### SLO

+A Service-Level Objective(SLO) is a key element of a SLA between a service provider and a customer.
+SLOs are agreed upon as a means of measuring the performance of the Service Provider and are outlined as a way of avoiding disputes between the two parties based on misunderstanding.

+### SLI

+A Service-Level Indicator (SLI) is anything that can be precisely measured to assist you in thinking about, defining, and determining if you are satisfying SLOs and SLAs.
+They are commonly presented as the ratio of the number of excellent occurrences to the total number of events.
+A simple example would be the number of successful HTTP requests divided by the total number of HTTP queries.
+SLIs are typically stated as a percentage, with 0 indicating that everything is broken and 100 indicating that everything is operating flawlessly.
+Some of the most common types of SLIs are Availability, Latency, Error Rate and Throughput.

+### Severity

+Incident Severity Levels are a measurement of the impact an incident has on the business.
+Classifying the Severity of an issue is critical to decide how quickly and efficiently problems get resolved.
+There are 4 recognized Severity levels.
+Level 1 – Critical Impact/System Down.
+Complete system outage.
+Level 2 – Significant Impact/Severe downgrade of services.
+Level 3 – Minor impact/Most of the system is functioning properly.
+Level 4 – Low Impact/Informational.

+### Scaling

+A service is said to be scalable if, as resources are added to the system, it results in increased performance in a manner proportional to resources added.
+An always-on service is said to be scalable if adding resources to facilitate redundancy does not result in a loss of performance.
+Two main ways an application can scale include vertical scaling and horizontal scaling.
+Vertical scaling (scaling up) increases the capacity of a resource, for example, by using a larger virtual machine (VM) size.
+Horizontal scaling (scaling out) adds new instances of a resource, such as VMs or database replicas.

+### Saturation

+The term Saturation determines how "full" your service is.
+The type of application that you're monitoring is directly related to the utilization metrics that you use to determine saturation.
+Saturation is the most challenging signal to implement.
+You need utilization metrics and the utmost flexibility to determine saturation.

 ## T